-B. Leave assessments from new bargaining unit members to the unit and donated personal leave will be converted to its dollar value at the rate of pay of the bargaining unit member from whom the leave was received.
+- B. Leave assessments from new bargaining unit members to the unit and donated personal leave will be converted to its dollar value at the rate of pay of the bargaining unit member from whom the leave was received.
 Those dollars (with benefit costs) shall be placed in the Union Business Leave Bank.
-When business leave is used in accordance with the other provisions of this Section, dollars will be withdrawn from the Union Business Leave Bank equal to the hourly rate (with benefit costs) of the bargaining unit member utilizing the leave times the hours of leave taken.

-1. Withdrawal requests from the Bank will be for purposes of compensation of bargaining unit members for absences due to contract negotiations and formulation, meetings, conventions, training sponsored by the Union, attendance at arbitration or other hearings as witnesses for the Union, and other like purposes as may be determined by the Union.
-Requests for withdrawals from the Bank shall be made only by the Business Manager of the Union or such other person as designated by the Union to the appropriate Departmental Officer with a copy to the Director of the Division of Labor Relations on forms mutually agreed to by the parties.
+When business leave is used in accordance with the other provisions of this Section, dollars will be withdrawn from the Union Business Leave Bank equal to the hourly rate (with benefit costs) of the bargaining unit member utilizing the leave times the hours of leave taken. - C. 1.
+Withdrawal requests from the Bank will be for purposes of compensation of bargaining unit members for absences due to contract negotiations and formulation, meetings, conventions, training sponsored by the Union, attendance at arbitration or other hearings as witnesses for the Union, and other like purposes as may be determined by the Union.
+Requests for withdrawals from the Bank shall be made only by the Executive Director of the Union or such other person as designated by the Union to the appropriate Departmental Officer with a copy to the Director of the Division of Personnel on forms mutually agreed to by the parties.
 The original leave slip shall be presented to the Union by the bargaining unit member and must accompany all requests for withdrawal from the Bank.
 All personal leave transferred to the Bank is final and not recoverable for recredit to an individual's personal leave account.

-2. The purposes listed in C.1 shall first be met through use of the Union Leave Bank.
-Should there be insufficient money available through the leave bank, the Employer shall approve personal leave or leave without pay for purposes listed in C.1.

-1. The release of bargaining unit members for Union Business Leave shall be handled on the same basis as release from duty for personal leave.
+- 2. The purposes listed in C.1 shall first be met through use of the Union Leave Bank.
+Should there be insufficient money available through the leave bank, the Employer shall approve personal leave or leave without pay for purposes listed in C.1. - D. 1.
+The release of bargaining unit members for Union Business Leave shall be handled on the same basis as release from duty for personal leave.
 Such approval shall not be unreasonably withheld by the supervisor.
-The Union may authorize business leave in excess of regularly scheduled hours; however, excess business leave hours will not be included for the purpose of calculating overtime.

-2. In instances of contract negotiations and other highly critical matters of long duration, the Employer agrees that every reasonable effort will be made to release bargaining unit members from their duties; however, the parties recognize that a situation may develop such that a bargaining unit member may not reasonably be released.
+The Union may authorize business leave in excess of regularly scheduled hours; however, excess business leave hours will not be included for the purpose of calculating overtime. - In instances of contract negotiations and other highly critical matters of long duration, the Employer agrees that every reasonable effort will be made to release bargaining unit members from their duties; however, the parties recognize that a situation may develop such that a bargaining unit member may not reasonably be released. - E. When a seasonal employee participates in contract negotiations and formulation, meetings, conventions, training sponsored by the Union, attends an arbitration or other hearing as a witness for the Union, and other like purposes, as may be determined by the Union, while on seasonal leave without pay, the employee will be entitled to Business Leave.

+The Union will record the hours spent on these activities.
+When the employee returns to pay status, the Union will authorize withdrawal from the Business Leave Bank the appropriate number of hours, through the usual means.
+These hours will be placed in the employee's personal leave account.